bkpleb/old.github.io/index.md

 * Economics/Political Sciences: I'm a student memember at [Mises Institute](https://mises.org/) which favors the Austrian School of Economics (a school of thought).
 Though I favor this ideology the most, the understanding of markets and market dynamics has always been an interest to me from a young age.

+## Aspirations.

+There are too many things to do, too many rabbit holes to jump into.
+End of the day, if I'm better than yesterday, I'm honestly happy.

+We live in a time where there is severe instability in society, politically and economically.
+My environment has made me a pessimist and perfectionist when it comes to developing myself but optimistic of the future.

+My aim is to contribute to blockchain-based financial infustructure with perspective from an objective reality and laissez-faire capitalism.
+I'm just a pleb and don't wish to just be a cog in the wheel :D